A buzzword, a hashtag, or something much, much more? Rod Meade Sperry explores the real meaning of mindfulness.

 Without mindfulness, the Buddha’s famed eightfold path to liberation and happiness would be only sevenfold — and therefore incomplete and, presumably, non-functioning.
 Mindfulness may be a quality that’s innate in us all, but teaching it so that it applies to the whole of life has always been a Buddhist specialty.

-That’s the thinking behind our new special edition, The Buddhist Guide to Mindfulness: to publish the best dharma teachings about mindfulness, so that anyone — whether they’d ever call themselves Buddhist or not — can access and cultivate their capacity for mindfulness in order to benefit themselves, the people around them, and the whole world.
+(That’s the thinking behind our recent special publication, The Buddhist Guide to Mindfulness: to publish the best dharma teachings about mindfulness, so that anyone — whether they’d ever call themselves Buddhist or not — can access and cultivate their capacity for mindfulness in order to benefit themselves, the people around them, and the whole world.)

-In this Weekend Reader, we’re sharing some of the great Buddhist mindfulness pieces we’ve had the honor to publish.
-Read them and quiz yourself again: What is mindfulness, to me?
+Below are some of the great Buddhist mindfulness pieces we’ve had the honor to publish.
+Read them and quiz yourself again: What is mindfulness to me?
 And what could it be?

 Thanks for reading, and for your practice, whatever shape it takes!

 When we practice mindfulness in our daily lives, says Thich Nhat Hanh, we open to the wonders of life and allow the world to heal and nourish us.